About Me, the writer

 Just shows you just how fleeting fame can be.
 Even the blank pages of my masterpiece didn’t make it to the big time.

-What keeps me writing like a mad man at 80?
+What keeps me writing like a mad man in my 80’s?
 There were others besides Anna Freud and Pauline Kael who thought my writing was special.
 There were many other notables.
 But what gives me encouragement is the story of William Kennedy.
 In Albany, New York he toiled in obscurity for decades .
 Then he took a course with Saul Bellow who read one of his novels.
 Bellow went ape shit, let everyone know about his discovery.
 After being turned down by 14 publishers, suddenly all doors were open, rave reviews of Ironweed, fame, long interviews in the NY Times, the Pulitzer Prize and the National Book Critics Circle Award.
 In his interview Kennedy compared himself to Camus, Hemingway, Fitzgerald and Faulkner.
 A genius had been discovered, a new measure of a man, including in his own self image.

 Of course I am 80 not 50 so there is a difference.
 Also there is another side to that story.
 Apparently Kennedy’s 15 minutes of fame quickly faded.
 Subsequently, he wrote novel after novel which I certainly, like most people, haven’t read.
 It was not very good.
 Or it was.
 Never having read a word by Kennedy I have no idea if he is a great or even good writer.
 So the point of the story is not just that fame is fleeting, but genius is according to the beholder.
 Nobel Prize winning Bellow dictated the opinion of dozens of subservient critics, Pulitzer Prize winning committees, and most other official proclaimers of taste and opinion.
 Group think is as powerful at the top as it is at the bottom.